2-Day Rome Itinerary

-Although the city is ideally seen in three or four days, sometimes visitors have only a weekend to see Rome.
-To make the most of your visit and see the top attractions in Rome and the Vatican City, try our 2-day itinerary:
+Although the city is ideally seen in 4 or more days, sometimes visitors have only a weekend to see Rome.
+To make the most of your visit and see the top attractions in Rome and the Vatican City, try our 3-day itinerary:

 Arrival: Squares and fountains